PyO3/pyo3/guide/src/types.md

 [`Bound<'py, T>`][Bound] is the counterpart to `Py<T>` which is also bound to the `'py` lifetime.
 It can be thought of as equivalent to the Rust tuple `(Python<'py>, Py<T>)`.

 By having the binding to the `'py` lifetime, `Bound<'py, T>` can offer the complete PyO3 API at maximum efficiency.
-This means that in almost all cases where `Py<T>` is not necessary for lifetime reasons, `Bound<'py, T>` should be used.
+This means that `Bound<'py, T>` should usually be used whenever carrying this lifetime is acceptable, and `Py<T>` otherwise.

 `Bound<'py, T>` engages in Python reference counting.
 This means that `Bound<'py, T>` owns a Python object.
 Rust code which just wants to borrow a Python object should use a shared reference `&Bound<'py, T>`.
 Just like `std::sync::Arc`, using `.clone()` and `drop()` will cheaply increment and decrement the reference count of the object (just in this case, the reference counting is implemented by the Python interpreter itself).